drkarim/Smooth-data-surface-mesh/README.md

 Note that this maximum distance ``hard-coded`` is used to calculate the weight or influence of each point.
 The weight is based on the proportion of the distance between points.

+This distance can be obtained by computing the diagonal of the bounding box using the Euclidean distance between 3D points.
+The bounding box can be obtained by loading the mesh in Paraview.

 It is strongly recommended that this distance value is adapted for each mesh.

 ## Usage